Skip to main content

 Checking MCP server status

-Click the MCP Integrations button in the conversation input to see server status.
+Click the MCP Integrations button in the session input to see server status.
 Each server shows whether it is connected, disabled, or experiencing errors.

 MCP Integrations panel showing available servers with status indicators and error messages